 "It's time to put the fear down and to pick up the heart and light it up and follow where it goes," shares Nick Nyalungu in this short film.
 His story of forgiveness and trust is a powerful call to follow your heart, embrace your true self, and lean into love.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Nick Nyalungu.

 We invite you to share your reflections below the video transcript that follows.

 There is no way you can make it on this ocean called planet Earth without that boat called self.
 It’s a sail ship, spirit sails it.
 Where it goes, you cannot know.
 The only compass you have on this boat is your heart.